digbmc/cwd-toolkit/_projects/03_adding-content.md

 A good way to start making your own projects is to copy the code of the project template, `10_template.md`.
 The template is located in the GitHub in the folder called `_projects`.

-First, though, you should create a file in the _projects section and name it with the following format: 00_filename.md, where you can replace 'filename' with whatever name you choose.
+**First**, though, you should create a file in the _projects section and name it with the following format: 00_filename.md, where you can replace 'filename' with whatever name you choose.
-- The two-digit number at the beginning of the filename will determine the order in which the "previous" and "next" buttons at the bottom of each project will navigate through the projects.
+- The two-digit number (00_) at the beginning of the filename will determine the order in which the "previous" and "next" buttons at the bottom of each project will navigate through the projects.
+- To see examples of file names, check out the files in the _projects folder (01_installation.md, 02_configuration.md, etc)

+**Second**, copy and paste the code from the projects template into your file.

 On the site, the template looks like this:

 ![Image of project template]({{ "/assets/images/example-template.jpg" | relative_url }})

-Second, add your text, images, and any other content you would like to include.
+**Third**, add your text, images, and any other content you would like to include.
 For more information on adding these elements, go to our "how-to" section.
 For basics on adding text, go to our tutorial on [Formatting Text with Markdown]({{ "/how-to/markdown/" | absolute_url }}).

 Congratulations!
 You made it through the adding content section! :)